-These fields are read from the Generic or PlatformNVRAM sections depending on the setting of the Automatic property.
-All the other fields are to be specified with the NVRAM section.
+These fields are read from Generic or PlatformNVRAM sections depending on Automatic value.
+All the other fields are to be specified with NVRAM section.

-If UpdateNVRAM is set to false, the aforementioned variables can be updated with the NVRAM section.
-If UpdateNVRAM is set to true, the behaviour is undefined when any of the fields are present in the NVRAM section.
+If UpdateNVRAM is set to false the aforementioned variables can be updated with NVRAM section.
+If UpdateNVRAM is set to true the behaviour is undefined when any of the fields are present in NVRAM section.